ksu-cs-textbooks/cis400/content/0-forward/02-where-to-find-help.md

 Additionally, all course announcements will be made in the course channel (as well as through the Canvas announcements), so make a habit of checking the channel regularly.

-#### Direct Messaging

-Discord also supports direct messaging - you can use this when you have a procedural or grading question.
-Type the name or eid of the person you'd like to message into the search bar, and then select them from the results to start a direct message.
-Once you've started a direct message with a user, their name will also show up in your side menu.

-However, for general questions, asking them in the course channel will give you the best chance of a fast answer, from the course instructors, TAs, or your fellow students.
-And if you help a fellow student, you might get bonus points!

 {{% notice tip %}}
 The **helping hand** extra credit assignment provides bonus points for students who are caught helping other students in the class Discord channel.